 The positions above also serve as liaisons to the CEE and affiliated organizations.

 The elected officials will assume office on January 1 of each year.
-The nominating committee places a high priority on diversity and seeks candidate diversity at the national level.
+The AHIMA Nominating Committee places a high priority on diversity and seeks candidate diversity at the national level.

 Please note, individuals currently serving their CSA as an officer or in the House of Delegates or serving on national volunteer groups are required to resign from the position if elected.

 Before applying, applicants should assess the level of their leadership skills and abilities with the AHIMA Volunteer Leadership Competencies Self-Assessment tool (printable self-scoring PDF version).
-Also, all applicants submitting a nomination for the board should review the list of 2021 Board Attributes and determine their qualifications.
+Also, all applicants submitting a nomination for the Board should review the list of 2022 Board Attributes and determine their qualifications.
 Applicants submitting a nomination for CEE and CCHIIM should review: the list of 2022 CCHIIM Attributes and the list of 2022 CEE Attributes determine their qualifications.

 Our Volunteer Leadership Competencies Self-Assessment is intended to help members become familiar with volunteer leadership skills in several key areas, and allows applicants to track their progress toward acquiring and strengthening those skills.
 This tool outlines core competencies of all AHIMA volunteers and specifies additional competencies for leadership roles.

 Core Competencies for All Volunteers